Please see the list here.

-The BEng Engineering Business Management and BSc Engineering and Business Studies courses are not designed to lead to a career as a Chartered Engineer.
-They both contain a significant amount of business and are ideal for students who want a business role in an engineering company or a business role in a company that supports engineering companies, such as an accountancy firm.
-It is not therefore appropriate for them to be accredited by the engineering institutions.
+The BEng Engineering Business Management is not designed to lead to a career as a Chartered Engineer.
+The course contains a significant amount of business and isideal for students who want a business role in an engineering company or a business role in a company that supports engineering companies, such as an accountancy firm.
+It is not therefore appropriate for it to be accredited by the engineering institutions.
 All courses at the University of Warwick are supported by rigorous quality checks, including the appointment of external examiners from other Universities who check the course content, assessments and examinations each year.
 The additional accreditation of courses by a professional organisation, whilst common for engineering undergraduate courses, is not usual for other academic departments.

 Yes.
 To allow students to benefit from the advantages of the MEng, transfer is encouraged for those who have met the required academic standards at the end of the second year, typically a 60% average for the second year.
 Transfer from the BEng to the MEng at the end of second year is common at many UK Universities and the Student Loans Company have a lot of experience of dealing with this change for UK/EU students.

 Yes.
-Currently students have until the end of the first term in the second year to make a final decision about which engineering course to take from the second term of year two onwards.
-It does not matter which engineering course you originally applied for - you can can transfer to any of the BEng degrees or the BSc Engineering Business Studies.
+Currently students have until the end of first year to decide which engineering course to take from the second term of year two onwards.
+It does not matter which engineering course you originally applied for - you can can transfer to any of the BEng degrees.
 And if you achieve a 60% average in year two, term one, you can transfer to any of the MEng degrees.

 We find that although half of our students enrol on a General Engineering degree, the vast majority will choose to follow a specialism after they have experienced all our disciplines in the first year.